How to grow a tree in a pot

 Many varieties of tree will thrive in pots and planters.
 Although, any young tree will happily flourish growing in a pot for at least five years, after that certain species of trees may want to establish their roots, too wide and deep for your average container and so will appreciate being planted in the ground.
 Good news is there are many trees that LOVE growing in pots and containers.
+To view The Present Tree's collection of gorgeous trees for small gardens click here.
 Evergreen varieties are top of this list - such as Olive, Arbutus, Holly, Camellia and Myrtle trees to name a few.
 This is due to their ability to thrive with restricted root area.
 Deciduous trees tend to require deep roots as an anchor for their height.

 Choosing a pot